Is it Safe to Swim in Green Water?

 What are the Different Kinds of Green Water?

-Two kinds of green water can appear in pools: light green and dark green.
+Three kinds of green water can appear in pools: light green, dark green, and black green.

 - Light Green: You most likely have a pool algae problem, which is not too serious.
 Light green water can result from a low pool sanitizer level and improper maintenance of balancing your pool.